MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 hello_world_arr[] = "HelloWorld";
 ```

-- Application writes number of bytes to transmit to relevant DMA register, that would be `strlen(hello_world_arr)` or `10`
+- The application writes number of bytes to transmit to relevant DMA register, that would be `strlen(hello_world_arr)` or `10`
-- Application writes memory & peripheral addresses to relevant DMA registers
+- The application writes memory & peripheral addresses to relevant DMA registers
 - Application sets DMA direction to *memory-to-peripheral* mode
 - Application sets DMA to *normal* mode.
 This effectively disables DMA once all the bytes are successfully transferred
-- Application enables DMA & UART in transmitter mode.
+- The application enables DMA & UART in transmitter mode.
 Transmit starts immediately when UART requests first byte via DMA to be shifted to UART TX register
-- Application is notified by `TC` event (or interrupt) after all bytes have been transmitted from memory to UART via DMA
+- The application is notified by `TC` event (or interrupt) after all bytes have been transmitted from memory to UART via DMA
 - DMA is stopped and application may prepare next transfer immediately

 > Please note that `TC` event is triggered before last UART byte has been fully transmitted over UART.